Vorticode/solarite/docs/index.md

 document.body.append(table);
 ```

-### Manual DOM Ops
+#### Manual DOM Operations

+While Solarite handles most DOM updates automatically, there are cases where you might want to perform manual DOM operations for specific optimizations or integrations with third-party libraries.

-You can perform manual DOM operations on your elements in these cases:
+You can safely perform manual DOM operations in these scenarios:

-1. Modify any attributes that are not created by expressions, on any nodes not created by expressions.
+1. **Attribute Modifications**: You can modify any attributes that were not created by expressions, on any nodes that were not created by expressions.

-2. Add/remove nodes that:
+2. **Node Addition/Removal**: You can add or remove nodes that meet all these criteria:
-   1. Are not created by an expression
+   - Not created by an expression
-   2. Are not directly before or after an expression that creates nodes.
+   - Not positioned directly before or after an expression that creates nodes
-   3. Do not have any attributes created by expressions.
+   - Do not have any attributes created by expressions

-3. Modify any node, as long as you restore its previous position and attributes before `render()` is called again.
+3. **Temporary Modifications**: You can modify any node temporarily, as long as you restore its previous position and attributes before `render()` is called again.

+Following these guidelines ensures that Solarite's rendering system continues to work correctly alongside your manual DOM operations.

 This example creates a list inside a `div` element and demonstrates which manual DOM operations are allowed.